Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Is 60,000 to 70,000 yen a reasonable rent?
 Check the average rent by area

-In general, it is considered ideal to keep rent for a single person to "less than one-third of your take-home pay."
+Generally, it is considered ideal for a single person to keep their rent to "less than one-third of their take-home pay."
 If your take-home pay is 200,000 yen, the appropriate rent would be around 60,000 to 70,000 yen.
-Using this as a guideline, let's look at the average rent prices by area.
+Using this as a guideline, let's look at average rent prices by area.

-Average rent for studio/1K apartments in major cities (latest as of 2025)
+Average rent for studio/1K apartments in major cities (latest 2025)

 City